chunksnbits/technology-radar/README.md

 ### Build for github pages

+**NOTE** Before deployment, ensure to update field `homepage` in package.json to your github pages path.

 Run `yarn deploy` to create a version of this app for github pages.
 This will create a static, prerendered build and create and publish a branch called `gh-pages` that will automatically be deploy to [github pages](https://pages.github.com/).

 ## Testing